All Products

 Background information

-The JDBC connector is provided by Apache Flink and can be used to read data from and write data to common databases, such as MySQL, PostgreSQL, and Oracle.
-The following table describes the capabilities supported by the JDBC connector.
+This connector is the open source Flink JDBC connector.
+It lets you read data from and write data to common databases, such as MySQL, PostgreSQL, and Oracle.
+The following table describes the capabilities of the JDBC connector.

 Description